skyhitblog/skyhitblog.github.io/index.md

 ---
 # I'm a day dreamer.

-I day dream a lot.
-That inspires me to work on new ideas.
+Yeah, I day dream a lot, but that inspires me to work on new projects and new ideas.

 I've worked with organisations like The British Council and Don Bosco University.